Games and internationalization¶

 There are two approaches to generate multilingual language games and applications.
 Both are based on a key:value system.
 The first is to use one of the languages as the key (usually English), the second is to use a specific identifier.
 The first approach is probably easier for development if a game is released first in English, later in other languages, but a complete nightmare if working with many languages at the same time.

 In general, games use the second approach and a unique ID is used for each string.
 This allows you to revise the text while it is being translated to other languages.
 The unique ID can be a number, a string, or a string with a number (it’s just a unique string anyway).

 The “lang” tags must represent a language, which must be one of the valid locales supported by the engine.
 The “KEY” tags must be unique and represent a string universally (they are usually in uppercase, to differentiate from other strings).
+These keys will be replaced at runtime by the matching translated string.
+Note that the case is important, “KEY1” and “Key1” will be different keys.
+The top-left cell is ignored and can be left empty or having any content.
 Here’s an example:

 |ASK||How are you?||Cómo está?||元気ですか|

 The same example is shown below as a comma-separated plain text file, which should be the result of editing the above in a spreadsheet.
 When editing the plain text version, be sure to enclose with double quotes any message that contains commas, line breaks or double quotes, so that commas are not parsed as delimiters, line breaks don’t create new entries and double quotes are not parsed as enclosing characters.
 Be sure to escape any double quotes a message may contain by preceding them with another double quote.
 Alternatively, you can select another delimiter than comma in the import options.